Mikkomario/Utopia-Scala/Vault-Coder/README.md

 - **"from_value_can_fail" / "yields_try" / "try": Boolean (optional)** - Whether the code passed to `from_value` yields
   an instance of **Try** instead of an instance of this type.
 I.e. Whether fromValue-conversion can fail.
   (default = false)

+#### Multi-Column Data Types
+In the following examples, we're using an imaginary example data type **Weight** that consists of two parts:
+1. The numeric weight amount: `amount: Double`
+2. The unit in which the weight amount was given, such as kilograms or pounds, which is represented by some custom enumeration.
+I.e. `unit: example.enumerations.WeightUnit`.
+This is stored in the database as a simple integer matching an enumeration's `.id`-property.

+When specifying a data type that is represented using two or more database columns, you must also do the following:
+- Specify the **"parts"** -property
+  - You must pass a **json object array** where each object contains the following properties:
+    - **"type": String** - The Scala type of this part of the parent type **as it appears in the database model**, i.e. in "optional" form.
+      - In our example, these would be `"Option[Double]"` and `"Option[example.enumerations.WeightUnit]"`
+    - "sql": String** - The data type listed in the SQL document
+      - In our example, these would be `"DOUBLE"` and `"TINYINT"`
+    - **"extract": Code** - Code that takes an instance of the full data type and returns an instance of this part's type (in the form listed in the **"type"** property)
+      - In our example, these would be `"Some($v.amount)"` and `"Some($v.unit)"`
+    - **"extract_from_option": Code** - Code that's used in situations where the original data type is wrapped in **Option**.
+      - In our example, these would be `"$v.map { _.amount }"` and `"$v.map { _.unit }"`
+    - **"to_value": Code (optional)** - Code that takes an instance of this part (in the database model state, i.e. optional state) and converts it to a **Value**
+      - If omitted, a direct value conversion is assumed (using `utopia.flow.generic.ValueConversions`)
+      - In our example, the first value would be omitted and the second would read `"$v.map { _.id }"` (and import `utopia.flow.generic.ValueConversions`)
+    - **"optional" / "nullable" / "allows_null": Boolean (optional)** - Whether this part allows a NULL value in the database (i.e. is optional)
+      - False by default
+    - **"empty" / "empty_value": Code (optional)** - The empty or "none" state of this part's "optional" state
+      - Default is "None"
+    - **"sql_default", "column_suffix" and "index"** as they appear above (all are optional), except that they now only apply to this part / column
+- **Don't** specify the following properties in the main data type object:
+  **"sql", "sql_default", "column_suffix" and "index"**

 ### Naming object structure
 If you want to specify custom naming schemes, you may do so in a naming object.